-Everyone I spoke to believes they contracted the coronavirus in early-to-mid March, just as states were beginning to implement social distancing guidelines and before anyone had a clue how this pandemic would impact our lives.
-Most of them are feeling much better now, though some are still experiencing lingering symptoms.
+Everyone I spoke to believes they contracted the coronavirus in early-to-mid March of 2020, just as states were beginning to implement social distancing guidelines and before anyone had a clue how this pandemic would impact our lives.
+Most of them are feeling much better now, though, as of May 2020, some were still experiencing lingering symptoms.
 These are their COVID-19 recovery stories.

 Two daughters and their 92-year-old mother